TheRenegadeCoder/sample-programs/archive/x/x86-64/README.md

 The following list shares details about what we're using to test all Sample Programs in X86 64:

-- Docker Image: huntprod/asm
+- Docker Image: cyberdojofoundation/nasm
-- Docker Tag: latest
+- Docker Tag: 06f3b60

 See the [Glotter2 project](https://github.com/rzuckerm/glotter2) for more information on how to create a testinfo file.